Skip to main content

 Frequently Asked Questions

-Space Trader: Merchant Marine is a strategy game with science fiction theme.
+Space Trader: Merchant Marine is a open world shooter game with economy and science fiction themes.

 Space Trader: Merchant Marine is available on PC and Windows.